 - Second, a good suit is as much about the fit as it is about the fabric.
-Choose a suit that you feel comfortable in rather than one that is cut exactly like Bond’s.
+Choose a suit that you feel comfortable wearing rather than one that’s cut exactly like Bond’s.
 Much of Bond’s appeal is rooted in the confidence he radiates.
-Being too scared to bust a quick action move because your jacket or pants might rip does not help with said confidence ….
+Being too scared to bust into a quick action move because your jacket or pants might rip does not help with said confidence ….

-- Fourth, let’s be realistic about what we’ll get for our money.
+- Third, let’s be realistic about what we’ll get for our money.
 Most of the options below are fused construction, which is the cheapest way to make a suit.
 We may also be looking at wool/polyester blends, although I have tried to stay with 100% wool options when possible.
-And finally, the original Tom Ford used a unique Prince of Wales pattern which gave a subtle windowpane effect.
-So I looked for darker blue suits with a light blue or grey windowpane pattern rather than searching endlessly for the exact match.

 Alright, let’s get to it …

 Best Options for the SPECTRE Tom Ford Prince of Wales suit